SergPerep/bonfire/README.md

 - Want to install and test?
 Clone the repo, then `npm install` and then `npm run dev`.

 ![cover](./docs/img/cover.png)

 ## Why

-Calculating energy expenses is hard and non-trivial.
-Energy-supplier gives you its rates, but it's not enough to figure out how much money you'll spend at the end of the year.
-This app guides you where to find all necessary numbers and makes all calculations for you.
+Knowing energy rates is not enough to calculate annual energy expenses.
+You have to consider grid owner prices, tax reductions, and a number of other variables.
+This app asks you for specific values, points where to find them in your contract, and makes all necessary calculations for you.